mkierc/advent-of-code/2017/readme.md

     in register h?

 #### [Day 24: Electromagnetic Moat](src/day_24)
-- [ ] Part One - What is the strength of the strongest bridge you can make with the components you have available?
+- [x] Part One - What is the strength of the strongest bridge you can make with the components you have available?
+- [ ] Part Two - What is the strength of the longest bridge you can make?